Zimtsterne, ‘cinnamon stars’, are traditional German Christmas cookies made from ground almonds (almond meal), eggs whites, sugar and cinnamon.

 Zimtsterne (Cinnamon Stars)

-- 3 egg whites medium
+- 3 egg whites from medium size eggs

 - Pinch salt

 - 350 g ground almonds

 - Line a couple of baking sheets with baking paper.